repperille/dnscheck/perlui/README.md

 ======================
 An experimental (and a bit more minimalistic) perl front-end for the DNSChecker.
-In its current state it supports both mysql and postgresql as the database back end (this is dependent on what back end DNSCheck initially runs on).
+In its current state it supports both mysql and postgresql as the database back end (this depends on what back end DNSCheck initially runs on).

 Dependencies
 ------------
-The front end depend of a small set of modules:
+The front end depends of a small set of modules:

 * CGI
 * CGI::Session